magisterquis/pcapvpn/README.md

 interface is connected.

 ### Layer 3 filtering and a static address
-In the case of MAC filtering on the victim's switch (or VirtualBox), or if putting another MAC address on the network is a bad idea, it's possible to use the victim interface's MAC address and only bring back frames destined to a manually-set IP address.
+In the case of MAC filtering on the victim's switch (e.g. a VirtualBox internal network), or if putting another MAC address on the network is a bad idea, it's possible to use the victim interface's MAC address and only transport frames destined to a manually-set IP address back to the attacker.

 This requires finding an unused IP address on the target network, as well as making sure the victim host doesn't react adversely to unwanted frames (i.e. frames sent to it with the wrong address).
 There are various ways to do this;
 the example assumes that this information has been previously gathered.

-For this example, the victim's mac address is assumed to be `11:22:33:44:55:66` and it is assumed 1.2.3.4/24 is a valid and unused (and safe to mooch) address on the victim's network.
+For this example, the victim's MAC address is assumed to be `11:22:33:44:55:66` and it is assumed `1.2.3.4/24` is a valid and unused (and safe to mooch) address on the victim's network.

 On the attacker:
 ```sh